Child/Teen Autism Evaluations

 • Can you help me understand my child’s experience?

-If you choose to move forward with a neurodevelopmental evaluation, I will provide you to with information about your child’s unique profile, including their strengths.
+If you choose to move forward with an autism evaluation, I will provide you to with information about your child’s unique profile, including their strengths.
 I will identify developmental, cognitive, behavioral, and social/emotional vulnerabilities.
 I will provide you with recommendations and resources to help your child and family.

 Fees: Testing is customized based on your child’s age as well as your family’s needs, therefore the testing fee will be determined once we define the scope of testing.
-I also offer a sliding scale based on income, if needed.
-If additional testing is required to clarify the diagnosis, that will be included at no additional cost.
+I also offer a sliding scale based on income, if needed..
 I do not take insurance, however I will provide a copy of your paid invoice for you to use to get reimbursement from your insurance company.

 Your Right to a Good Faith Estimate: You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.
 Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
 You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.